 We also deploy API test runners and report generators as separate, specialized entities.
 You wouldn't expect your lead architect to spend half their day manually clicking buttons or writing changelogs.
 So why do you expect your primary LLM to do it all in one context window?

 The reality is that effective AI implementation requires specialization.
-Instead of one massive prompt trying to do everything, you orchestrate a system of sub-agents: an analyst, a tester, a documenter.
+Instead of one massive prompt trying to do everything, you orchestrate a system of autonomous sub-agents: an analyst, a tester, a documenter.
 This is how you achieve radical efficiency and ownership over your stack.

 Orchestrating your digital workforce